lahemi/pastecan/README.txt

 This is a simple ``pastebin'' like program.

-Works at least with Go1.1 and 1.2.
+Works at least with Go versions 1.1, 1.2 and 1.3.

 Has no external configuration yet, though the sources are real short and simple, so it shouldn't be too hard to modify them to suit you purposes.

-(For example, 12022 is the default port).
+Commandline options for setting the port(-p[ort]) and the directory for pastes(-d[ir]).

 `pbnf` is a syntax highlighter generator.
 It reads simple pseudo bnf-like files, which it uses to generate